-Troubleshooting the Disable Password Strength Meter
+Troubleshooting the Password Strength Meter

 If you have disabled the password strength meter and are still seeing the scripts, it’s most likely due to your WordPress theme.
-Example, if you have a login link that initiates a popup window on your site, a theme developer will typically load the login form script in the footer of the site.
+For example, if you have a login link that initiates a popup window on your site, a theme developer will typically load the login form script in the footer of the site.
 What this means is that every page on your ecommerce site is technically getting treated as an account page, and therefore the password meter scripts all load.

-Here are a couple solutions:
+Here are a couple of solutions: